Reduce Rice Calories: How To Cook Rice With Coconut Oil

 2. Thoroughly rinse the rice with cold water until the water runs clear.

-3. Heat the water in a pot or saucepan until it reaches a boiling point.
-Once the water is boiling, introduce the coconut oil and rice.
-Proceed with the regular cooking process.
+3. Heat the water in a pot or medium saucepan until it reaches boiling.
+Add both the coconut oil and rice to the boiling water and proceed with the regular cooking process.
+You can also use a rice cooker if it's available

 4. Once the rice is cooked, allowing it to cool in the refrigerator for approximately 12 hours is important.
-This step should not be omitted, as the cooling process is vital for the transformation of the rice's starches.
+This step should not be omitted, as cooling is vital for transforming the rice's starches.

 5. After the cooling period, the rice is ready to be reheated and served.